williamorban/creakycrayon/README.md

-Hi, I’m @creakycrayon
+Hi, I’m @williamorban

-Most people call me creaky.
+Most people call me Will.

-I’m interested in software development.
+I’m interested in software development as well as UX/UI design.

 I’m currently learning
-JS.
+Python.
 How to reach me:
-Discord: CreakyCrayon#0001
+Email: william@williamorban.dev

+Thank you for checking out my profile! :)